SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/pagerduty-v2.md

 ```

-## Collect Logs for PagerDuty V2
+## Collecting Logs for PagerDuty V2

 This section provides instructions for configuring a Sumo Logic Hosted Collector and HTTP Source to create a PagerDuty Webhook V2, to collect PagerDuty events.

 ### Configure a Sumo Logic Collector and Source

-A** Hosted Collector **is not installed on a local system in your deployment.
+A **Hosted Collector** is not installed on a local system in your deployment.
 Instead, Sumo Logic hosts the Collector and its Sources in AWS.
 With a Hosted Collector, you can create Sources to collect data from various services.
 A single Hosted Collector can be configured with any number of  Sources.

 An **HTTP Source** is an endpoint for receiving log and metric data uploaded to a unique URL generated for the Source.
 The URL securely encodes the Collector and Source information.
 You can add as many HTTP Logs and Metrics Sources as you'd like to a single Hosted Collector.